X87: 80387

 Without a coprocessor, the 386 normally performs floating-point arithmetic through (relatively slow) software routines, implemented at runtime through a software exception handler.
 When a math coprocessor is paired with the 386, the coprocessor performs the floating-point arithmetic in hardware, returning results much faster than an (emulating) software library call.

 The i387 is compatible only with the standard i386 chip, which has a 32-bit processor bus.
-The later cost-reduced i386SX, which has a narrower 16-bit data bus, can not interface with the i387's 32-bit bus.
+The later cost-reduced i386SX, which has a narrower 16-bit data bus, cannot interface with the i387's 32-bit bus.
 The i386SX requires its own coprocessor, the 80387SX, which is compatible with the SX's narrower 16-bit data bus.
-Intel released the low power version of 387SX coprocessor.
+The 387SX coprocessor was also offered in a low-power version.

 In addition, to pair with the i386SL used in laptops, Intel released the i387SL (N80387SL).
 Marketed as "Intel387 SL Mobile Math CoProcessor", it included power-management features which allowed it to run without significantly reducing battery life.
 There are two battery-saving power-down features.
 The first one stops the coprocessor's clock when the CPU goes into "stop clock" mode; the 387SL consumes about 25 microamperes when its clock is stopped.
 The second one operates automatically when the CPU is running, putting the 387SL into "idle mode" when it is not executing an instruction.
 When active, the 387SL typically consumes 30 percent less battery power (about 100 mA) than the 387SX.
 In idle mode, it consumes 4 mA, a 96 percent power reduction compared to the active mode.
 It works in the range of 16 to 25 MHz and does not require BIOS or hardware reconfiguration.
-It was initially available for USD $189.
+It was initially available for US$189.